United Nations Special Committee on Palestine

 The United Nations Special Committee on Palestine (UNSCOP) was created on 15 May 1947 in response to a United Kingdom government request that the General Assembly "make recommendations under article 10 of the Charter, concerning the future government of Palestine".
 The British government had also recommended the establishment of a special committee to prepare a report for the General Assembly.
 The General Assembly adopted the recommendation to set up the UNSCOP to investigate the cause of the conflict in Palestine, and, if possible, devise a solution.
 UNSCOP was made up of representatives of 11 countries.
 UNSCOP visited Palestine and gathered testimony from Zionist organisations in Palestine and in the US.
 The Arab Higher Committee boycotted the commission, explaining that the Palestinian Arabs' natural rights were self-evident and could not continue to be subject to investigation, but rather deserved to be recognized on the basis of the principles of the United Nations Charter.

 The report of the committee dated 3 September 1947 supported the termination of the British Mandate in Palestine.
-It contained a majority proposal for a Plan of Partition into two independent states with Economic Union (CHAPTER VI) and a minority proposal for a Plan for one Federal union with Jerusalem as its capital (CHAPTER VII).
-The majority plan was supported by 8 of the 11 members, with Iran, India and Yugoslavia voting against.
-The Zionist side accepted the Plan of Partition while the Arab side rejected both proposals.
+It contained a majority proposal for a plan of partition into two independent states with an economic union and a minority proposal for a plan for a federal union with Jerusalem as its capital.
+The majority plan was supported by 7 of the 11 members, with Iran, India and Yugoslavia voting against it, and Australia abstaining.

-Following release of the report, the Ad Hoc Committee on the Palestinian Question was appointed by the General Assembly.
+Following the report's release, the Ad Hoc Committee on the Palestinian Question was appointed by the General Assembly.

-On 29 November 1947 the General Assembly adopted Resolution 181, based on the UNSCOP majority plan (with only slight modifications to the proposed recommendations).
+On 29 November 1947, the General Assembly adopted Resolution 181, a slight modification of the recommendations proposed in the UNSCOP majority plan.

 History

+Shortly after the British government announced that it would be referring the Palestine problem to the United Nations, the Secretary-General, Trygve Lie, ordered the establishment of a five-member team to study the Palestine issue.
+The team consisted of Ralph Bunche, Constantin Stavropoulos, John Noel Reedman, Henri Vigier and Alfonso Garcia Robles.
+Their work was to serve as background material for the "United Nations Special Committee on Palestine", which was to study the Palestine problem in the summer of 1947.

-On 15 May 1947, the General Assembly established the "United Nations Special Committee on Palestine" (UNSCOP).
+On 15 May 1947, the General Assembly established UNSCOP.
 The Special Committee was given wide powers to ascertain and record facts, to investigate all questions and issues relevant to the problem of Palestine, and to make recommendations.
 It was authorized to conduct investigations in Palestine and wherever it might deem useful.

 It was decided that the committee should be composed of "neutral" countries, excluding the five permanent members of the Security Council, including the Mandatory power.
 The committee's final composition was: Australia, Canada, Czechoslovakia, Guatemala, India, Iran, Netherlands, Peru, Sweden, Uruguay and Yugoslavia.